 Partnering with an influencer for your B2B business can be a phenomenal way to reach new audiences.
 It increases your authority within your industry, and gives you a chance to see how targets react to your brand in real-time.
 It also allows you to tap into different audiences, gaining you access to individuals who may not have heard about your brand.

 Clicks don’t always translate to leads, though.
 Even the best influencer strategies can fall flat if the branding and content they push to don’t engage on contact.
-This is why it’s critical to have strong branding that supports the influencer’s content: The influencer’s post(s) spark interest, but it’s your brand, your digital presence, your whole deal that moves businesses to consider your service or products.
+This is why it’s critical to have strong branding that supports the right influencer’s content: The influencer’s post(s) spark interest, but it’s your brand, your digital presence, your whole deal that moves followers to consider your products or services.

 This requires the input of dedicated, industry-versed branding professionals who can refine or shape your brand for maximum effect.
-Together, your brand and influence marketer create a package it’s hard to say no to.
+Together with Superside, your brand and influencer marketer create a package it’s hard to say no to.
 When well-planned, influencer marketing is a valuable B2B marketing tool that sets the groundwork for greater lead generation and, ultimately, revenue.

 Talent is evenly distributed around the world.
 Now, thanks to the global creative economy, opportunity can be too.